 Measurement is not required.
 Boats with a valid handicap, rating, or class measurement certificate shall provide the certificate for determination of racing handicap.
-Boats without a certificate shall be provided a handicap by the Race Chairman based on boats of similarity.
+Boats without a certificate shall be provided a handicap by the Race Chairman based on boats of similarity and documentation provided.